francesco-erbetta/zabbix-api-utils/repgen/README.md

 With the "Disk space usage" there is a problem (at least for me): by default it's a Pie graph which will not show the time trend.
 So my solution is the following:
-1. Go to the Template definition -> Discover Rules
+1. Go to the Template definition -> Discovery Rules
-2. Click on the "Graph prototypes" where the current Pie graph get defined
+2. Click on the "Graph prototypes" where the current Pie graph gets defined
 3. Clone the current Pie graph changing the following:
     - The name of the graph should contain a UNIQUE pattern added to the default name (eg. MYREP)
     - The Graph type will be "Normal"